senadenizavukat/CS412_FinalProect/README.md

 # CS412_FinalProect
-# **Project Title**: [Your Project Name]

 ## **Overview of the Repository**
-This repository contains the scripts, data, and resources used for the [project name].
-The project focuses on [brief description of the project’s goal or purpose].
+This repository contains the scripts, data, and resources used for the [CS412_FinalProect].
+The project focuses on [category classification of the profile] and [like-count prediction oer post].

 ### **Repository Structure**
 - **`data/`**
   - Contains the datasets used for training and testing.
-  - Example:
     - `training-dataset.jsonl.gz`: Training data.
+      - **Profile Meta-Data**: Metadata for each account, including follower count, biography, and other account details.
+      - **Most Recent Posts**: The 36 most recent posts for each account, used to extract features for classification.
-    - `test-classification-round1.dat`: Test data.
+    - `test-classification-roundx.dat`: Test data for each round.

 - **`src/`**
-  - Core scripts used for the project.
+  - Includes 3 main parts of the project.
-    - `data_preprocessing.py`: Handles data cleaning, TF-IDF feature extraction, and SMOTE-based oversampling.
+    - Data Preparation : data cleaning, data mapping, TF-IDF feature extraction, and scaling.
-    - `model_training.py`: Implements XGBoost model training with hyperparameter tuning.
+    - Model Training: Implements XGBoost model training with hyperparameter tuning.
-    - `evaluation.py`: Includes model evaluation metrics like precision, recall, and F1-score.
+    - Evaluation: Includes model evaluation metrics like precision, recall, and F1-score.

 - **`notebooks/`**
   - Jupyter notebooks for exploratory data analysis (EDA) and experimentation.